rasigadelab/thd/README.md

 -------------------------------------------------------------------

 We compare THDs depending on two suspected drivers of success, sputum smear positivity and pulmonary localization.
-The working hypotheses that we examine in this section to illustrate THD modelling are as follows:
+We examine two working hypothese to illustrate THD modelling:

--   sputum smear positivity drives short-term success independent of TB population structure, because this feature depends more on patient status (delayed treatment, immune impairments, etc) than pathogen features;
+-   sputum smear positivity (`afb`) drives short-term success independent of TB population structure, because this feature depends more on patient status (delayed treatment, immune impairment, etc) than pathogen features;

--   pulmonary infection also drives success (as extrapulmonary disease is less transmissible) but depends more on the population structure because various TB lineages exhibit differences in their ability to cause active pulmonary disease.
+-   pulmonary infection (`lung`) also drives success because extrapulmonary disease is less transmissible, but this feature depends more on the population structure because various TB lineages exhibit differences in their ability to cause active pulmonary disease.

+Under these hypotheses, the association of `afb` with THD should be stronger using the shorter 20y timescale compared with the longer 200y timescale.
+This association should not be solely explained by population structure if it is host-related.
+Conversely, the association of `lung` with THD, which is expected to be pathogen-dependent and vertically inherited, should be stronger using the 200y timescale and should also depend on population structure.

 Examine the distribution of THDs depending on the timescale, sputum smear positivity and pulmonary infection.